Amazon Original Stories | 2018

 The timing, the pace and the combination of these different elements of horror and fear are so well structured and made for a perfectly creepy reading experience.

-Any woman reading this story will cringe recognizing similarities between what they did to someone else or what was done to them.
+Any woman reading this story will cringe recognizing similarities between what they did to someone else or what was done to them growing up.
 The mean girls bullshit is so universal, and McMahon uses it to perfection while taking asshole children to the next level.

 And that ending is fucking gorgeous.